 Common Morning Hydration Mistakes to Avoid

-• Skipping a glass of water and heading straight for coffee or high-caffeine energy drinks can hinder initial rehydration.
+Skipping water and heading straight for coffee or high-caffeine energy drinks can delay early hydration.

 How Electrolytes Enhance Hydration (Without the Jargon)

-For example, sodium helps your body retain fluids, making sure the water you drink stays where it’s needed.
-Potassium is key to supporting healthy nerve and muscle function.
-Magnesium aids in healthy energy metabolism.
-A quality electrolyte drink or hydration mix can help provide these minerals without unnecessary additives.
-Remember, while these drinks support hydration, they are not a replacement for a balanced diet.
-Look for options that offer a tart lemon flavor or other great-tasting options that are also keto-friendly and use clean ingredients.
+Sodium helps the body hold onto fluid.
+Potassium supports normal nerve and muscle function.
+Magnesium plays a role in normal energy metabolism.
+A quality electrolyte drink or hydration mix can provide these minerals without unnecessary extras.
+These drinks support hydration, but they do not replace a balanced diet.
+For taste, look for a tart lemon flavor or other great-tasting options that use clean ingredients.

 Optimizing Your Morning Health and Energy